ibm-cloud-docs/watsonxdata/optm_jdbc_query.md

 - Wildcard queries require full catalog enumeration
 - No filters force Presto to retrieve and process all metadata

-This is expected engine behavior.
 Metadata calls to the metastore can only use filters that are explicitly specified in the query.
 Without filters, Presto must scan the entire catalog, which takes time proportional to the catalog size.

 ## How to fix it